WebReflection/inotifywait-spawn/README.md

 ### Caveats & F.A.Q.

+  * if this project does not show 100% code coverage is because Traavis CI runs on Debian/Ubuntu and older `inotifywait` version that does not have the `include` option.
   * if you name your file like one of the events (without the `IN_` prefix), then the `stdout` based logic might easily fail ... just don't!
   * if you create dozen instances, you're better off with a single instance that watch a folder recursively, as you might know already `spawn` has a cost.
   * apparently `inotifywait` has bad reputation when watching folders recursively, be sure you know all the caveats and behave accordingly.